CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

 .. _case_settings:

-Model Namelist, CPPs, and Other Settings
+Case Settings, Model Namelist, and CPPs
 ====================================================

 There are two important files that define the case, **icepack.settings** and